Word@Work, Let God's Word energise your working day!

 2 Timothy 1:8-9

-Paul was in prison because he preached Christ Jesus, the Son of God, the Saviour of the world and the judge of everybody.
+Paul was in prison because he preached Christ Jesus, the Son of God, the Saviour of the world and the judge of everybody (Colossians 4:3).
 Instead of telling Timothy that everything would be all right in Ephesus, Paul told him that there was no shame in suffering for Christ and the gospel.
-It was an important hurdle for Timothy to get over; once he had accepted that he might well be imprisoned or even killed for his faith, he could then get on with the task of church leadership and evangelism without internal constraints.
-The future was in God’s hands and not his.
+Godly people are not liked by the world and those who stand up for Jesus may find that they are persecuted (2 Timothy 3:12).

 Jesus Christ Destroys Death And Defines Life